graebnerc/MacroDataR/README.md

 In case you want a new variable included or have any comments, please feel free to submit an issue.
 All input is highly appreciated.

+## Citation

+Please cite the original data sources.

+In case of the Barro-Lee education data (`school_agv_yrs`, `school_share_sec`, `school_share_sec`), please cite the following article:
+Barro, Robert and Jong-Wha Lee, 2013, "A New Data Set of Educational Attainment in the World, 1950-2010." *Journal of Development Economics*, vol 104, pp.184-198.